How to Write Storytelling Rap: Narrative Structure (2026)

 - Sight: Flickering fluorescent lights, fogged windshield, asphalt grease.

-- Sound: Distant sirens, engine idling, bass rattling the trunk.
+- Sound: Distant sirens, an idling motor, bass rattling a trunk three blocks away.

 - Smell: Gasoline, stale coffee, cigarette smoke.